Logo

 In 1847 Marius Petipa seduced yet another man's wife, and the husband called for a duel, yet again.

-So, Marius Petipa found himself in St Petersburg late in the same year.
+So, Marius Petipa found himself in St Petersburg late in the same year, beginning his career ascent to become one of the most influential choreographers in history.

 In 1847, Marius Petipa accepted the position of premier danseur to the Imperial Theatres of St Petersburg, at that time the capital of the Russian Empire.